A few weeks ago, I’d overheard someone say, “Climbing is a young man’s game.”

-I don’t feel the same compulsive itch to be rushing off to go climbing as I used to—there isn’t a fire in my belly like before.
-It’s kind of a strange thing to admit because nothing in my life has replaced climbing, and I love it, now more than ever before.
-I’d wanted to go climbing, but I wasn’t really missing it.
-But almost immediately after stretching my legs for a week on the east coast, I knew that something had been missing.
-During recovery, I felt like I had everything that a person should need to be happy, but I wasn’t fully satisfied.
-And when I was able to climb again, I began to fear I had lost my appetite.
-This wasn’t the case, though.
-I’m just not obsessing like I used to, but I am still looking.
-I will always be looking.
+I spent a lot of my time since then searching for something.
+But lately, I don’t feel the same compulsive itch to be rushing off to go climbing as I used to—there isn’t a fire in my belly like before.
+Those are strange words to hear out loud because nothing in my life has replaced climbing, and I still love it, more than ever before.
+During my recovery, I felt like I had everything that a person should need to be happy.